nikhilsireesh/Lane-detection-and-Assistance-system/RENDER_DEPLOYMENT.md

 - First load may take 30-60 seconds (free tier)
 - Subsequent loads will be faster

+**5. Model Status Shows "Error"**
+- This is **normal** for cloud deployments on free tier
+- System automatically activates demo mode
+- All UI features remain fully functional
+- Users can still upload and test the interface

+**6. "Model was not loaded" Message**
+- Expected behavior when model files are too large for cloud storage
+- Demo mode provides simulated results for testing
+- Core system architecture and UI work perfectly

 ---

 ## 💡 Pro Tips